DimitarChristoff/mooSelecta/README.md

 ------------

 - Problems with Opera and .fireEvent("click") and the resulting .stop(), causing keyboard navigation issues when pressing enter.
-- By letter look-ups are not tree-based and cycle between just 2 entries, this will be refactored soon.

 Known limitations
 -----------------